uberbuilder/testCompassGemImportOverride/README.md

 ## Conclusion:

-Updated README.md, configured Compass project, and added the necessary files with only the needed content to perform the test.
 My theory was correct, any *partial* file located in the local directory will overide any sass files which would otherwise be imported from an installed gem.

 ## Proof: